sergcam/CheckIn24/README.md

 CheckIn24 uses a user provided member number stored locally on the device to generate a valid QR code which can be used to check in to the gym

+## Installation

+Head over to the [Releases](https://github.com/sergcam/CheckIn24/releases) section and download the latest APK.
+Might add to F-Droid in the future

 ## Disclaimer

 This application comes with no guarantee of functionality or adherence to 24 Hour Fitness policy.
 It works for me.
 It might work for you.
 Use at your own discretion.